Egida/orion/README.md

 ## About Orion
 **Orion** is made by albrazodiac.
 Contact:
- - Discord: albra#1337
+ - Discord: Lucify#1337
- - Telegram: @albrazodiac
+ - Telegram: @lucifygg